Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Nonparametric Identification

 \subsection{Identifying the Derivatives of the Utility Functions}

-We begin with the nonparametric identification of the derivatives of the utility functions $\{u^{c},r^{c}, v^{c}\}_c$ w.r.t.\ the observables.
-Once these derivatives are identified, the values of the utility functions are identified up to a constant given that $z_{i}$ and $y_i$ have full support.
-The idea is to use the variation in the excluded variables to trace out how each argument in equation (\ref{ideq2}) affects the conditional match probabilities.
-In this way, we can derive a system of linear equations involving the derivatives of the conditional match probabilities whose solution is our parameter of interest.
+We nonparametrically identify the derivatives of the functions $\{u^{c},r^{c}, v^{c}\}_c$ w.r.t.\ the observables.
+With these derivatives identified, the functions are identified up to a constant, provided that $z_{i}$ and $y_i$ have full support.
+The idea is to use the variation in the excluded variables to trace out how each argument in equation~\eqref{ideq2} affects the conditional match probabilities.
+Specifically, the excluded variables in student preferences $(y_i)$ only shift demand, while the excluded variables in college preferences $(w_i)$ shift supply, or feasible sets.
+The effect of other variables $(z_i)$ that enter both demand and supply can be written as a combination of the effects of $y_i$ and $w_i$.
+This leads to a system of linear equations in the derivatives of the conditional match probabilities, whose solution is our parameters of interest.